-The EDM, defined and discussed in Sections 2 (see (15)) and 4.1 is useful for both our analysis methods in that it is a simple quantitative measure, reflecting the above ideas about extremal dependence and axis hugging.
+The EDM, defined and discussed in Sections 2 (see (16)) and 4.1 is useful for both our analysis methods in that it is a simple quantitative measure, reflecting the above ideas about extremal dependence and axis hugging.
 An interesting open problem is the development of a null distribution, so that EDM could be used as the bases of formal statistical hypothesis tests about extremal dependence.
+Presumably, the null distribution would be an asymptotic normality statement where the asymptotic mean and variance can be estimated from the data, even in cases where the marginal distributions are unknown and not equal.
+An initial result has been proven under assumptions too restrictive for widespread statistical use, see Resnick (2004b).
 In this paper, we will only use EDM for comparison of "levels of extremal dependence" across cases.